bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 **NOTE:** In the place of an actual API key, use the number `1` instead.
 This is the API's demo key.

-A sample request for Macklemore looks like this (a request may take a few seconds to complete):
+A sample request for *Macklemore* looks like this URL and JSON response (a request may take a few seconds to complete):

 [https://theaudiodb.com/api/v1/json/1/searchalbum.php?s=Macklemore](https://theaudiodb.com/api/v1/json/1/searchalbum.php?s=Macklemore)